100M

 Mandatory Gear

-• Minimum water supply: 1 liter of hydration capacity
+- Minimum water supply of 1 liter

 Recommended Gear